About Me

 Presentations and posters

-- LIGO-Virgo-KAGRA collaboration (LVK) joint meeting of the advanced interferometer configurations (AIC), quantum noise (QN), and laser and auxiliary (LA) working groups - March 2023, Optimal measurement for detuned–cavity based quantum metrology with applications to gravitational-wave detection.
+- LVK joint meeting of the AIC, QN, and LA working groups - March 2023, Optimal measurement for detuned–cavity based quantum metrology with applications to gravitational-wave detection.

 - American Physical Society (APS) March Meeting - March 2023, Optimal measurement for detuned–cavity based quantum metrology with applications to gravitational-wave detection.